HEmile/juggl/README.md

 4. Create a new database in Neo4j desktop and start it.
 Record the password you use!
 5. In the settings of the plugin, enter the password.
 Then run the restart command.

+If installing Python seems daunting, you can wait a couple of weeks.
+The goal is to port that code to Javascript.

 ### Use
 Detailed getting started guide is at https://publish.obsidian.md/semantic-obsidian/Using+the+Neo4j+Graph+View